flame-code/FLAME/docs/11_dynamics.rst

 **auto_mddt**: (logical) Activates the dynamical adjustment of the MD timestep ``dt`` in **task** ``minhocao``.
-For clusters, ``dt`` is adjusted such that the totoal energy is conserved to within 1 %, and has to be accompanied by setting **encon** to ``True``.
+For clusters, ``dt`` is adjusted such that the total energy is conserved to within 1 %, and has to be accompanied by setting **encon** to ``True``.
 For peridic systems,
 ``dt`` is adjusted such that the number of sampling points